PredictiveEcology/lazyR/README.md

 - re-load objects via name or tag using `lazyLoad2(tag="maps")`
 - remove objects via `lazyRm(lazyLs("maps"))` or `lazyRm("objName")`

+Common things to use:

+- `lazyLs()` will list all objects in the database
+- `lazyLs(tagType="all")` will list the full archivist data.frame with md5Hash, tag, dateCreated columns.
+- others to come

+## Connection with `archivist` package

+The `lazyDir` argument in the `lazyR` package is exactly the same as a repository in archivist.
+Thus, all archivist functions work with the `lazyR` package.
+Simply use lazyDir and RepoDir interchangeably.

 Notes:

 - Some tags are done automatically